West Palm Beach Workers’ Compensation Lawyers

 Within these and many other industries, a wide variety of workplace injuries can occur.
 Some of the most common types of on-the-job injuries our workers’ compensation lawyers have seen include:

 An injury can be caused by a specific event, such as a fall, or by the constant and repetitive stresses of the job.
-A pre-existing health condition that is not work-related but that is aggravated by a job injury may also qualify.
+Conditions such as mesothelioma or Legionnaires Disease often develop from workplace exposure to toxins.

-If you are unsure if you have a case, our West Palm Beach workers’ compensation lawyers offer free, no obligation consultations to review the details of your claim.
-We proudly work on a contingency fee basis, which means we put your interests first and we do not get paid unless you receive favorable compensation.
+We offer free, no-obligation consultations to review the details of your claim.
+We work on a contingency fee basis, which means we put your interests first and we do not get paid unless you receive compensation.